yashtazor/Fire-OS/README.md

 # Fire OS
-A minature Operating System made with COSMOS and C# in Visual Studio.
+A miniature Operating System made with COSMOS and C# in Visual Studio.

 ![62bad0f9cdd74956df81e794536fde54](https://user-images.githubusercontent.com/42903859/82881655-96dc0d00-9f5d-11ea-8d7d-63ec80f472ff.png)

-## Contents

-1. Setting up the environment
-2. Features
-3. List of Commands
-4. How to Run?
-5. Credits

-### 1. Setting up the environment
+## Setting up the environment

-<b>Prerequisites</b>
+### Prerequisites
 These have to be installed before installing COSMOS.

 1. Visual Studio
 2. Visual Studio Workload: .NET Core Tools
 3. .NET Framework 4.6.2 Developer Pack
-4. VMWare Workstation (Should include VMWare Player)
+4. VMWare Player

-#### NOTE
+### Note
-1. I haven't mentioned the versions here because it is adviced to use the latest version of it at the time of you viewing this project.
+1. I haven't mentioned the versions here because it is advised to use the latest version of it at the time of you viewing this project.
 2. COSMOS only works with VMWare Player.
 So, VirtualBox, etc won't work.

 After installing all the pre-requisites, install COSMOS from here.
 Make sure VS is not running.